dansteingart/without_the_hot_air/pages_md/SEwtHA_25.md

 Let’s try to convey on a map what a realistic plan could look like.
 Imagine making solar facilities each having an area of 1500 km<sup>2</sup> – that’s roughly the size of London.
 (Greater London has an area of 1580 km<sup>2</sup>; the M25 orbital motorway around London encloses an area of 2300 km<sup>2</sup>.)
 Let’s call each facility a *blob*.
 Imagine that in each of these blobs, half the area is devoted to concentrating power stations with an average power density of 15 W/m<sup>2</sup>, leaving space around for agriculture, buildings, railways, roads, pipelines, and cables.
 Allowing for 10% transmission loss between the blob and the consumer, each of these blobs generates an average power of 10 GW.
 Figure 25.8 shows some blobs to scale on a map.
 To give a sense of the scale of these blobs I’ve dropped a few in Britain too. *Four* of these blobs would have an output roughly equal to Britain’s total electricity consumption (16 kWh/d per person for 60 million people). *Sixty-five* blobs would provide all one billion people in Europe and North Africa with 16 kWh/d per person.
 Figure 25.8 shows 68 blobs in the desert.

-<span class="figurenumber">Table 25.6</span>.
+<div class='caption'><span class="figurenumber">Table 25.6</span>.
 Solar power potential in countries around and near to Europe.
 The “economic potential” is the power that could be generated in suitable places where the direct normal irradiance is more than 2000 kWh/m<sup>2</sup>/y.
 The “coastal potential” is the power that could be generated within 20 m (vertical) of sea level; such power is especially promising because of the potential combination with desalination.
 For comparison, the total power required to give 125 kWh per day to 1 billion people is 46 000 TWh/y (5 200 GW).
-6000 TWh/y (650 GW) is 16 kWh per day per person for 1 billion people.
+6000 TWh/y (650 GW) is 16 kWh per day per person for 1 billion people.</div>

 <img src="figure206.png" width="219" height="325" />
-<span class="figurenumber">Figure 25.7</span>.
+<div class='caption'><span class="figurenumber">Figure 25.7</span>.
 Laying a high-voltage DC link between Finland and Estonia.
 A pair of these cables transmit a power of 350 MW.
-Photo: ABB.
+Photo: ABB.</div>

 <img src="figure207.png" width="674" height="661" />
-<span class="figurenumber">Figure 25.8</span>.
+<div class='caption'><span class="figurenumber">Figure 25.8</span>.
 Each circular blob represents an area of 1500 km<sup>2</sup>, which, if one-third-filled[<sup>**E**</sup>](http://www.withouthotair.com/Errata.html#181) with solar power facilities, would generate 10 GW on average.
-65 such blobs would provide 1 billion people with 16 kWh/d per person.
+65 such blobs would provide 1 billion people with 16 kWh/d per person.</div>

 ### Concentrating photovoltaics